Mindfulness Retreat Scholarships

-Join us in the restorative retreat setting of Lake Blackshear, where you will learn to harness the healing power of modern health technologies such as biofeedback, mindfulness, and compassion-based strategies in an innovative approach to hack resilience in our own lives.
+Join experienced teachers in a restorative setting where you will practice harnessing the healing power of modern health technology of biofeedback, mindfulness, self regulation, pain management or compassion-based strategies to hack resilience in your own life.

 Workshop opportunities may include:

 Dr. Urszula Klich is a clinical psychologist, author, and speaker with 25 years of experience teaching self-regulation for optimal health.
 She is board certified in biofeedback and is the president of the Southeast Biofeedback and Clinical Neuroscience Association.
-She is a certified meditation teacher in Cognitively-Based Compassion Training (CBCT®) through Emory University and has served on various medical teams in pain institutes and hospitals.
+She is a certified provider of Cognitively-Based Compassion Training (CBCT®) through Emory University and has served on various medical teams.
+She consults on burnout, empathy fatigue, and developing compassion resilience as she believes living mindfully and performing optimally is accessible to anyone who recognizes a need for a shift in their life and sets an intention to move forward.
 Out of her experience in treating people with complex medical conditions, catastrophic injuries and chronic pain, Klich pioneered a specialized program of Mindfulness-Based Biofeedback® (MBB) which has been published and widely applied from hospitals to classrooms.
 The program is based on the premise that integrating mindfulness and compassion-informed treatment with traditional medicine fosters individuals’ healing power to improve physical, emotional, and spiritual well-being.
-During the COVID health crisis, she has been honored to consult with programs on burnout, empathy fatigue, and developing compassion resilience.
-Dr. Klich views living mindfully and performing optimally as accessible to anyone who recognizes a need for a shift in their life and sets an intention to move forward.
-She welcomes you to explore and practice mindfulness and compassion strategies that she has witnessed as having the power to transform and alleviate what is often decades of pain.

 Questions?
 Contact Us.